-DS266 ULTRASOUND PHYSICS & INSTRUMENTATION II (2.5 credits/48 clock hours) Begins with discussion of the Doppler effect, calculation of flow velocities via the Doppler equation, methods of spectral analysis such as FFT (fast fourier transformation), analog and digital displays, and color Doppler.
+DS266 ULTRASOUND PHYSICS & INSTRUMENTATION II (2.5 credits/48 clock hours) This course is a continuation of Ultrasound Physics & Instrumentation I and begins with discussion of the Doppler effect, calculation of flow velocities via the Doppler equation, methods of spectral analysis such as FFT (fast fourier transformation), analog and digital displays, and color Doppler.
 Covers properties of Doppler ultrasound instruments such as pulse repetition frequency (PRF), aliasing, and Nyquist limit.
 Includes discussion of power and intensity measurements of ultrasound instruments, and various methods of calculating dosage.
 Discussion of legal ramifications of output power of ultrasound instruments.
 Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.

-CP262 UNIX/LINUX ESSENTIALS (3.5 credits/60 clock hours) This course explores the Linux operating system and teaches students how to install, configure, and update a Linux operating system.
+CP340 UNIX/LINUX ESSENTIALS (4.5 credits/60 clock hours) This course explores the Linux operating system and teaches students how to install, configure, and update a Linux operating system.
 Students will perform tasks such as creating, managing, and deleting user accounts, performing software installation and package management, writing bash scripts, installing and configuring various Linux distributions, automating the scheduling of tasks, managing remote access, and configuring network interfaces and services.
-Prerequisite: Computer Fundamentals, Introduction to Computing, or Introduction to Operating Systems.
+Prerequisite: Introduction to Operating Systems.